A.A.S. Land Surveying TechnologyApply

-The land surveying technology program’s educational objectives are for students to obtain a sound technical background in fundamental land surveying principles, techniques and skills; become well-rounded technical specialists capable of teamwork, communication and problem solving; and develop life-long learning skills and abilities.
+Land surveying technology students obtain a sound technical background in fundamental land surveying principles, techniques and skills.
+They become well-rounded technical specialists capable of teamwork, communication and problem solving, and they develop life-long learning skills and abilities.

-The program provides students with a combination of surveying and land resource knowledge and related skills which are not available anywhere else.
+The program provides students with a combination of surveying and land resource knowledge and related skills which are not available elsewhere.
 Students will be thoroughly exposed to the field of land surveying through a carefully planned combination of classroom lectures, demonstrations and hands-on experience.

 As land values increase, technology advances, and laws and regulations become more complex, the education of land surveyors has become increasingly important.
 This degree addresses the educational needs of the student interested in pursuing a career in surveying, as well as the needs of surveying employers.
 Students are exposed to the fundamentals of forest technology that are important to the land surveyor and receive a more in-depth education in the area of surveying technology.

 Generally, graduates are employed by privately owned, small- to mid-size surveying firms specializing in boundary, construction, and topographic surveying.
-Graduates are employed as entry-level technicians performing a variety of tasks, including operating various surveying instruments, note keeping, drafting, and computer operation.
-Employment is also available with local, state and federal agencies such as the state Department of Transportation, state Department of Environmental Conservation, U.S. Forest Service, and Bureau of Land Management.
+Graduates may be employed as entry-level technicians performing a variety of tasks, including operating various surveying instruments, note keeping, drafting, and computer operation.
+Employment is also possible with local, state and federal agencies such as the state Department of Transportation, State Department of Environmental Conservation, U.S. Forest Service, and Bureau of Land Management.

 Two years of educational credit is given toward land surveying licensure in New York.
 Additional field and office experience under the direct supervision of a licensed land surveyor is needed prior to application to obtain a license.

-Transfer into other baccalaureate programs at a variety of institutions is possible; however, students are encouraged to consult with the appropriate admissions office to discuss transfer options.
+Transfer into other baccalaureate programs at a variety of institutions is possible.
+Students are encouraged to consult with the appropriate admissions office to discuss transfer options.

 During the first year, students who plan on enrolling are encouraged to take small business management and additional mathematics as electives.